Skip to main content Skip to navigation

 Varieties – Cherry

 Two main types of cherries are produced in the United States: sweet cherries and tart or ‘sour’ cherries.
-Washington, California, and Oregon are the primary sweet cherry producing states, accounting for more than 84 percent of the quantity produced nationwide (Northwest Horticultural Council, 2020 Fact Sheet).
-U.S. fresh sweet cherry production in 2020 totaled 87,000 acres and 236,000 tons.
-Washington continues to be the leading state in sweet cherry production with with 243,800 tons produced in 2018, down 7 percent from 2017, followed by Oregon with 54,600 tons (NASS 2019 Tree Fruit Report).
+Washington, California, and Oregon are the primary sweet cherry producing states, accounting for more than 73 percent of the quantity produced nationwide (Northwest Horticultural Council, 2022 Fact Sheet).
+U.S. fresh sweet cherry production in 2022 totaled 84,500 acres and 231,700 tons.
+Washington continues to be the leading state in sweet cherry production with with 240,000 tons estimated for 2023, followed by Oregon with 51,000 tons (NASS Tree Fruit Report).
 The United States is the second-largest producer of cherries in the world after Turkey (FAOSTAT 2019).
 Additional Pacific Northwest cherry facts can be found on the Northwest Horticultural Council website.

-The most commonly grown sweet cherry varieties in the Pacific Northwest are shown below in the thumbnail gallery and are arranged by color group.
+The most commonly grown sweet cherry varieties in the Pacific Northwest are shown below in the thumbnail gallery and are arranged by the two main color groups: Reds or Mahogany and Blush or Yellow types.
 Click on the image to open the full view for information about each variety.

 Washington State University